gethinode/docs/content/en/docs/latest/content/content-organization.md

 ---
 title: Content organization
 description: A structured approach to organize and present content.
-date: 2023-04-24
+date: 2023-08-04
 layout: docs
 ---

-Hinode uses a structured approach to [organize and present content]({{< param "links.hugo_structure" >}}).
+Hinode uses a structured approach to {{< link hugo_structure >}}organize and present content{{< /link >}}.
 This results in user-friendly URLs, which are also easy to crawl by search engines.
 The following paragraphs describe how to organize the content and how to define alternative paths.

 ## Organization of content